 And finally, a couple of bonus tips…

-That’s all there is to it.
+Well, there you have it.
 These days it’s easy to start a WordPress blog.
 The hard part is writing the posts and promoting them after they are published.
 Hopefully the info presented above can help.

 Would you like to ask Rick a tech question?
 If so, click here and send it in!